pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 ## 2- Activate enterprise licensing and enable auth

+If a helm parameter values of `pachd.activateEnterprise` == true and `pachd.enterpriseLicenseKey` were already provided, license and auth activation is already complete.
+Go to the next step to [register Pachyderm clusters with this Enterprise Server](#3-register-your-clusters).

+To activate an enterprise license key, and set up auth using `pachctl`:
 - Use your enterprise key to activate your enterprise server:
 	```shell
 	$ echo <your-activation-token> | pachctl license activate